lady-h-world/My_Garden/reading_pages/Rainbow_Moss/virtual_env/virtual_env1.md

 The created virtual environment might have some python libraries installed by default.
 Sometimes you want to remove all these existing libraries, to do this run `pip list --format=freeze >> requirements.txt` to dump these library names in "requirements.txt" file, then run `pip uninstall -r requirements.txt -y` to remove them all.

 <b>Note:</b> The benefit of using `pip list --format=freeze` is that it records each package's version.
-In contrast, simply using `pip freeze` may show some packages' file paths on your own machine, which cannot be reinstalled on another machine.
+By contrast, simply using `pip freeze` may show some packages' file paths on your own machine, which cannot be reinstalled on another machine.

 ### How to Install Requirements